RN-to-B.S. Program Information

 How to apply:

-- Complete the university application for admission or request application from admission department at 716.286.8700.
+- Complete the university application for admission or request application from Admissions at 716.286.8700.

-- Have your transcripts sent to Office of Admission, Bailo Hall, Niagara University, N.Y.
+- Have your transcripts sent to Office of Admission, Gacioch Family Center, Niagara University, N.Y.
 14109.
 Include high school and any/all colleges/universities attended.

-- Applicants please call for an interview or for more information to the department of nursing at 716.286.7358.
+- Applicants please call for an interview or for more information to the School of Nursing at 716.286.7358.